 The Superintendent's cabinet reviews budget increase requests and recommends overall prioritization of programs and activities.
-Input from the various participants is used to determine the appropriateness of the submitted budgets.
+Input from the various participants is used to determine the appropriateness of the submitted budgets (see 2020-2021 Budget Development Calendar).
 Criteria for reviewing budget proposals, especially increase requests, include the degree of alignment with districtwide goals and objectives, priority status compared with other proposals, use of district resources for efficiency and effectiveness, the unit's track record for operational performance, and the likelihood of success for particular initiatives and programs.